plonerma/wann-genetic-results/README.md

-# rewann-results
+# wann-results
-Results of experiments run with rewann
+Results of experiments run with wann_genetic